 Research Group Leader

 Dr Deborah Mascalzoni is research group leader of the ELSI group at the Institute for Biomedicine (IfB) of Eurac Research in Bolzano, Italy, and senior researcher at the Center for Research Ethics and Bioethics (CRB), Uppsala University, Sweden.
+She is also Academic affiliate at Helex Oxford.
 Her main research interests are genetics and new technologies including informed consent, rare diseases and vulnerable communities, participant and patient communication, privacy and data sharing.
 She has been working in projects focusing on research participant engagement, participant right and dynamic consent.
 Deborah Mascalzoni holds a PhD in Bioethics from the Faculty of Law at University of Bologna and has a comprehensive ELSI background.

 She is author of more than 50 peer reviewed articles, several book chapters, and published a book.